Our outstanding therapy staff consists of approximately 50 full and part-time physical, occupational and speech therapists with a

-When Lauren was in high school and trying to decide a career path, she observed a physical and speech therapist here at LTTS treating a patient together and was impressed by the love and support they gave the patient and her family, while providing the highest quality of care.
+When Lauren was in high school and trying to decide a career path, she observed both physical and speech therapists here at LTTS treating a patient together and was impressed by the love and support they gave the patient and his family, while providing the highest quality of care.
 During college, she joined the LTTS family as a clinical therapy tech and worked her way through school in order to rejoin this community and serve as a speech-language pathologist.

 Mary Kay Kemper